D2KLab/GraphNER/README.md

 :warning:	This code runs on a CUDA11.0-enabled GPU, please install the compatible version of the modules for your hardware.

 ## Results
+The table below shows the performance of different models on the validation set of CoNLL-2003

 Method           | Accuracy | Micro-F1 | Macro-F1
 -----------------|----------|----------|---------
 Binary           | 91.0     | 90.7     | 77.9